Low-Income Car Insurance

 If your vehicle is worth less than $4,000, you should consider dropping collision and comprehensive coverage from your insurance policy.
 These coverages are designed to protect the physical integrity of your vehicle.
 But if the vehicle isn’t worth much to begin with, you might be paying for coverage you do not need.

-If you do decide to drop comprehensive and collision, consider if underinsured or uninsured motorist property damage is right for you.
-This will protect your vehicle if it’s damaged by another driver with any insurance or not enough to repair or replace it.
-Bear in mind, you still have to keep your state’s liability coverage by law.
+If you decide to drop comprehensive and collision, consider if underinsured or uninsured motorist property damage is right for you.
+This will protect your vehicle if it’s damaged by another driver with no insurance or insufficient coverage to repair or replace it.
+Remember that you still have to keep your state’s liability coverage by law.

 Avoid letting your coverage lapse

 Even small gaps in your insurance history can increase your rates when trying to find a new policy.
-If you are going to be without a vehicle temporarily, consider purchasing a non-owners policy to keep continuous coverage.
-That way, when you are ready to get insurance again, your rates will be more reasonable.
+Our data shows that 29% of Zebra customers are uninsured at the time of application.
+If you are going to be without a vehicle temporarily, consider purchasing a non-owner policy to keep continuous coverage.
+That way, your rates will be more reasonable when you are ready to get insurance again.

 Double-check for discounts